elaspic/elaspic/README.md

 for 3rd-party packags such as numpy / scipy.

-After you have python 2.7 binaries, it is recommended that you set up a virual python environment to work with the elaspic project.
+After you have installed python 2.7 binaries, it is recommended that you set up a virual python environment to work with the elaspic project.
 The instructions on how to do this can be found on the [virtualenv](http://virtualenv.readthedocs.org/en/latest/) and [virtuanenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/)